-How to Connect a 3G / 4G Dongle to Mac
+How do I connect a 3G / 4G dongle to Mac?

 When there's no available Wi-Fi, using a cellular dongle to access the internet from your Mac is a good alternative.
 The connection speeds providers offer nowadays are more than enough for you to enjoy video streaming and other data-heavy activities.
 In some cases, a 3G/4G cellular data connection is faster than certain Wi-Fi hotspots!
 Here are the steps to access the internet by connecting a 3G/4G dongle to your Mac.